 - Meta robots – what you are allowing to be indexed or not indexed as well as if you use it

-- Rel canonical – incase you are pointing search engines to a different URL
+- Rel canonical – in case you are pointing search engines to a different URL

-- File size – the smaller your file sizes the faster your load time
+- File size – the smaller your file sizes, the faster your load time

-- Page depth level – how many levels deep do search engines have to crawl to find all of your content
+- Page depth level – how many levels deep search engines have to crawl to find all of your content

-- Internal links – what pages are you linking to within your own website
+- Internal links – what pages you are linking to within your own website

 - Anchor text – the link text you are using for both images and web pages